 This vegan tropical smoothie tastes like vacation in a glass while still being super nutritious for breakfast!
 With just a few simple ingredients like soy milk, pineapple, coconut flakes, banana and kale (or spinach), this simple smoothie comes together in just 5 minutes with the help of a high speed blender.

-I made this smoothie recipe to help you feel like you’re on a tropical vacation, without actually taking one.
-This smoothie is the perfect balance of sweet from the pineapple and banana, with a delicious, nutty coconut flavor and tang from the lime juice.
+Friends, I made this smoothie recipe to help you feel like you’re on a tropical vacation, without actually taking one.
+It’s the perfect balance of sweet from the pineapple and banana, with a delicious, nutty coconut flavor and tang from the lime juice.

-Smoothies are one of my favorite breakfasts because they’re a great way to pack in fruit, veggies, seeds and other foods that might be a little more challenging to eat throughout the day.
+Smoothies are one of my favorite vegan breakfast recipes or healthy snacks because they’re a great way to pack in fruit, veggies, seeds and other good-for-you foods that might be a little more challenging to eat throughout the day.

-About 8 grams of the protein comes from soy milk, which is what I always recommend using when making smoothies since it’s a super simple way to boost the protein without having to think about it.
+About 8 grams of the protein comes from soy milk!
 I have more soy milk smoothie options, like my Mango Lime Vegan Tropical Smoothie, and even use it in my Lemon Coconut Chia Pudding!

-This banana kale pineapple smoothie would be a perfect vegan breakfast idea or snack option.
-If you need to eat something a little more with breakfast or want some more vegan breakfast recipes, I recommend pairing it with these Easy Vegan Egg Bites, Lemon Coconut Chia Pudding, or Overnight Oats.
+While I love sipping on this smoothie on its own, if you need to eat a little something more with breakfast, I recommend pairing it with my Easy Vegan Egg Bites, Lemon Coconut Chia Pudding, or Overnight Oats.

 Pineapple: Adds a tropical sweetness to the recipe!
-I’ve used frozen pineapple since pineapple definitely is not in season here in Canada.
+I’ve used frozen pineapple since pineapple sadly never in season here in Canada.
 Plus, frozen fruit and veggies are just as nutritious as fresh.

 Coconut: Shredded coconut in this recipe adds a sweet, nutty flavor.
 I recommend using unsweetened shredded or flaked coconut since there’s no need to add extra sweetness.